MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ---
-title: Unified meetings platform
+title: Unified meetings apps
 author: surbhigupta
-description: Understand the meeting app concepts ms.topic: conceptual
+description: Understand unified meetings apps ms.topic: conceptual
 ---

-# Unified meetings app platform
+# Unified meetings apps

-Teams unified meetings app platform is based on the following concepts:
+Teams unified meetings apps is based on the following concepts:

 * Meeting lifecycle has different stages, such as pre-meeting, in-meeting, and post-meeting.
 * There are three distinct participant roles in a meeting: organizer, presenter, and attendee.
 For more information, see [roles in a Teams meeting](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).